 The Safe Way to Correct Vaginal pH

 The vagina has a normal pH of 3.5 to 4.5 which is ideal for supporting lactobacilli and warding off infections.
-Many things can affect vaginal pH and cause it to become too acidic or too alkaline which encourages bacterial overgrowth (bacterial vaginosis) or an overgrowth of yeast (yeast infection).
+Many things can affect vaginal pH and cause it to become too acidic or too alkaline which encourages bacterial overgrowth or an overgrowth of yeast.

 For example, sex can interfere with vaginal pH because semen has a pH of 7 to 8.
 Your menstrual cycle can also change your vaginal pH as blood has a pH of 7.4.
 Your pH should return to its normal range soon but this doesn’t always happen.